edgarfinn/React-Basic-Reference/README.md

 #### Importing and Exporting for modular architecture

 #### Importing:
-Importing exposes modules from elsewhere in your app (OR from node) into a file.
+Importing a module from elsewhere exposes it to the scope of aanother module or file.
+You may need to import node modules such as React or ReactDOM, or your own custom modules, like 'header' or 'nav-bar'.

 ```import React from 'react';``` (ES6)